Andrettin/Wyrmsun/readme.txt

 - Increased building lumber and stone costs to compensate for the increase in lumber and stone gathering rates.
 - Temple regeneration aura range is now shown when a temple is selected.

+* Editor
+- Units can now be set to their unique versions in the editor.

 * Factions
 - Added Essex, Middle Anglia and Northumbria (Teuton polities, they use Old English as their language).